Sri-V/grow-app-project/README.md

 # Glossary

-Crop - a single tray of a plant through a single grow cycle.
-Has a variety, start date, and grow schedule.
+Crop - an attempt to grow a tray of Microgreens at a given time through a single grow cycle.
+Has a variety and grow schedule.
 ID used to track actions and notes.

 CropRecord - anything done to or noticed about a crop.
 (Ex: watered, moved from x to y, trashed, notes)